-We’ve written a lot recently on credit card processing rates, including what contributes to your overall rate, how interchange fees work, and more specifically about a company that significantly raised their rates for small businesses.
+We’ve written a lot recently on credit card processing rates, including what contributes to your overall rate, how interchange fees work, and, more specifically, about a company that significantly raised their rates for small businesses.

 Having a basic understanding of how processing works is a great start toward saving your business money on credit and debit transactions.
 Even a seemingly insignificant increase in your rates can mean thousands of dollars taken from your bottom line at the end of the year.

 A recent announcement from VISA is likely to have a big impact on businesses.
 They’ve announced a change to their interchange rates set to be rolled out in July and October of 2020 (the COVID-19 pandemic has delayed the initial release already, and may still affect these dates).
 VISA has yet to say much on the matter, but the rate changes are their most significant in a decade.
-Let’s dig into some of the details and go over a few of the basics on credit card processing that will help small businesses save money and succeed.
+Let’s dig into some of the details and go over a few of the basics of credit card processing that will help small businesses save money and succeed.

 - Who Facilitates a Credit or Debit Transaction?